vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 In the values file for the stage, you can list multiple packages.
 However, be aware that if another Package Repository already defines a package with the same name or image reference, `kapp-controller` will error and not load the Package Repository.

->Also note, the path to the imageBundle or the url for the PackageRepository is not known at this time.
-The next step must be completed and the image bundle must be pushed up to the OCI repository before you can get this value.
+>Also note, the path to the imgpkgBundle for the PackageRepository is not known at this time.
+The next step must be completed and the imgpkgBundle must be pushed up to the OCI repository before you can get this value.

 ### CR Generation